dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 1. Click `Rename branch`.
 1. Confirm the rename of the default branch.

-This will trigger a new build on the renamed branch.
+If you have an Azure DevOps pipeline connected to _your fork_ this should have triggered a new build on the renamed branch (`main`), if not we can trigger it manually in the next optional step by choosing "Save & Queue".

 ### Step 4 - Optional: Update Azure DevOps pipeline connected to your fork